Interacting Hofstadter Interface

 Here, we extend the idea of topological interfaces to a spinful, two-dimensional, fermionic system and are particularly interested in the influence of finite two-body interactions.
 To this end we make use of an inhomogeneous superlattice.
 We characterize the topological interface locally by computing the closing of the gap via the compressibility and the spectral density, the edge states, the Hall pumping behavior, and the local spin Chern marker.
 We hence confirm the bulk-boundary correspondence for interacting systems.
+The influence of interactions on known topological phases such as the Quantum Spin Hall state is of fundamental interest, both for topological electronic materials \cite{Xiao2010} and for quantum simulators based on ultracold gases in synthetic gauge fields \cite{Hofstetter2018,Rachel2018}.

 The time-reversal invariant version of the Hofstadter Hamiltonian \cite{Goldman2010} has been investigated in the presence of two-body interactions for infinite systems \cite{Cocks2012,Orth2013,Kumar2016}: